SRFleming/Slimey-Business-Game/README.md

 </p>

-Flattening each pixel's brightness results in a cartoony, almost 2D look as objects are rendered in sections of uniform colour rather than the smooth range of colours seen in most lighting models (see figure x).
+Flattening each pixel's brightness results in a cartoony, almost 2D look as objects are rendered in sections of uniform colour rather than the smooth range of colours seen in most lighting models (see figure 5).
 This cartoon style meshed well with our plain colour and low poly assets to create a simple and clean aesthetic for our game.

 <p align="center">